 Offenders who are students or employees (as defined by NRS 179D.110 and 179D.120) and all offenders who are present for 48 hours or more on any Great Basin College campus including the online campus (pursuant to requirements of NRS 179D) must register with your local sheriff/police.
-The offender must also notify the Director of Environmental Health, Safety and Security by telephone at 775-327-2354 or by e-mail at patricia.anderson@gbcnv.edu.
+The offender must also notify the Campus Safety and Security Department by telephone at 775-934-4923 or by e-mail at campus.security@gbcnv.edu.
 They can also contact the office of the Vice President for Student and Academic Affairs/Title IX Coordinator at 775-327-2115.